abap2UI5/docs/docs/development/xlsx.md

 ---
 # XLSX

-The abap2UI5 framework, being purely ABAP, allows you to leverage the existing XLSX features of your ABAP system seamlessly.
-You can implement file uploads or downloads, converting the contents of XLSX files into internal ABAP tables or exporting tables to XLSX files.
+The abap2UI5 framework, allows you to leverage the existing XLSX features of your ABAP system.
+You can implement file uploads or downloads, converting the contents of XLSX files into internal ABAP tables and vice versa.

 #### Upload